tejuscs/adb_azure/connect-to-powerbi/connect-to-powerbi.md

 ## Acknowledgements

 *Fantastic!
-You successfully learned to connect Autonomous Database to POwer BI.*
+You successfully learned to connect Autonomous Database to Power BI.*

 - **Author** - Anwar Belayachi
 - **Last Updated By/Date** - August 20, 2024